 6

-Prepare the application area
+Prepare the skin area

 -